 Trump adds $100,000 fee for high-skilled foreign workers in major visa overhaul

-President Trump signed two executive orders Friday aimed at raising billions of dollars through high visa fees for companies seeking to hire high-skilled foreign workers and for wealthy foreigners.
+President Trump took two executive actions Friday aimed at raising billions of dollars through high visa fees for companies seeking to hire high-skilled foreign workers and for wealthy foreigners.

-One of the orders creates a new visa category for people willing to pay $1 million to enter the U.S., or whose employers are willing to pay the U.S. $2 million to sponsor them.
+One of the actions, an executive order, creates a new visa category for people willing to pay $1 million to enter the U.S., or whose employers are willing to pay the U.S. $2 million to sponsor them.
 While signing the order in the Oval Office on Friday, Trump dubbed the new visa the "Trump Gold Card."

 "This program will raise more than $100 billion, which we'll use for cutting taxes and paying down debt," Trump said.
 "They're going to spend a lot of money to come in."